codesharedot/qtum-price-ruby/README.md

-# dogecoin price ruby
+# hedgetrade price ruby

-Gets the dogecoin price with Ruby (from JSON).
+Gets the hedgetrade price with Ruby (from JSON).

 https://ruby-lang.co